 “And why is that?”
 My partner asked with some amusement.

-“Because for the last ten years I have just been a total wreck… ten years and counting,” he added, staring mournfully out at the drifting snow.
+“Because for the last ten years I have just been a total wreck… ten years and counting,” he added, turning his head to stare mournfully out at the drifting snow.

 “Well, heroin will do that to ya” I said.
 I then took out my pad to do my report then and there in the car.
 While I’m doing a report I sometimes like to turn on the radio.
 This is done as a means to distract whoever I have in the backseat so that they give less bother.
 Silence can be dangerous.
 Radio One was on and after an advert had finished the first song to come on was ‘Only you’ by The Flying Pickets.
 As the song played he leant back, closed his eyes and let out a deep, wistful sigh.
 He then sat sort of looking up with this expression on his face that took him right out of character.
 He started singing quietly to himself.